 In today’s pagan ritual its said that to find the Fire Flower the seeker must enter a forest before midnight on the Eve of Kupala of the Summer Solstice.
 Blooming precisely at midnight, the brightness of the flower is so brilliant that no person can look at it directly.
 The reference of both “Flower” and “Midnight” in these stories also connect to the observance of the solstices.

 For this powerful flower to be harvested, a circle had to be drawn around it.
 The seeker would encounter demons who would try to distract or prevent him/her from completing this task.
 It was said that if you answered the voices, or faltered during the task the cost would be your life.
 Anyone who succeeded in possessing this flower gained the ability to repel all evils.
 Thus, within the folklore of this Fire Flower lies the symbolism of the spiritual tests of the Shamans from these regions.

 Midnight Sun symbolism of the Winter Dark Goddess

-The ancients like myself as a shaman recognize two seasons: Summer and Winter and when one tries to relearn alignment with the celebration of these two seasons of earth, rather than the four we have come to regard as wholeness, one begins to be in rhythm with the rhythms of their emotional body as the earth herself does.
+The ancients like myself as a shaman recognize and live by these two seasons: Summer and Winter and when one tries to relearn alignment with the celebration of these two seasons of earth, rather than the four we have come to regard as wholeness, one begins to be in rhythm with the rhythms of their emotional body as the earth herself does.
 These two-halves of the (whole) year are divided into two :